Base R graphics are very powerful, but the many different

 is darker than the default background color but lighter than the default

-).
+axis and annotation (grey75).
 Per default, if activated,

 minor grid lines are half as wide as major grid lines, whose width is

-per default.
+governed by par("lwd") per default.
 If stripes are

 activated without specifying specific stripes boundaries

-and/or stripesy
+(stripesx and/or stripesy set to

-), the background is interrupted by stripes (default
+TRUE), the background is interrupted by stripes (default

-) between tick positions.
+color light grey, grey90) between tick positions.
 Depending

 on the device’s default background color, this default may or may not be